CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.1 General Client.md

 Depending on whether clients are administered locally, over the network or via central network-based tools, appropriate security precautions should be taken.
 The methods used for administration SHOULD be specified in the security policy and the administration SHOULD be performed according to the security policy.
 Administration over the network SHOULD be done via secure protocols.

-#### SYS.2.1.A21 Prevention of unauthorized use of computer microphones and camerasAccess to the microphone and camera of a client SHOULD only be possible by the user as long as he works locally on the IT system.
+#### SYS.2.1.A21 Prevention of unauthorized use of computer microphones and cameras
+Access to the microphone and camera of a client SHOULD only be possible by the user as long as he works locally on the IT system.
 If an existing microphone or camera is not to be used and their misuse is to be prevented, they should, if possible, be switched off, covered (camera only), deactivated or physically disconnected from the device.
 It should be regulated how cameras and microphones are used in clients and how the rights are granted.

 #### SYS.2.1.A22 Log out after task completion [User]